Maharaja's Sanskrit College, Mysore

-Srimanmaharaja Samskrita Graduation and Post Graduation Center is an educational organization in Mysore, Karnataka, India.
+Srimanmaharaja Samskrita Graduation and Post Graduation Center is an educational institution located in Mysore, Karnataka, India.

 History

 Sanskrit College, Mysore was established by Krishnaraja Wodeyar III, maharaja of Mysore.
 After his death, the next king Chamaraja Wodeyar formally opened a Sanskrit School in 1876.

 Curriculum

 The colleges offers courses in Veda, Agama and Shastra in traditional methods.
 The campus contains one of the oldest collection of Sanskrit manuscripts.
 The courses in the college vary from two years to 13 years.
 The minimum age for enrolment is eight years.

 Alumni

 Notable alumni include Mysore M. Vasudevacharya, Dr. S.Radhakrishnan, Prof. S.Hiriyanna, Maharaja Jayachamaraja Wodeyar and Naveenam Venkatesha Sastry.